microsoft/qlib/docs/component/rl/quickstart.rst

                 module_path: qlib.rl.order_execution.policy
                 kwargs:
                     lr: 1.0e-4
-                    # local path to the latest model generated during training
+                    # Local path to the latest model.
+The model is generated during training, so please run training first if you want to run backtest with a trained policy.
+You could also remove this parameter file to run backtest with a randomly initialized policy.
                     weight_file: ./checkpoints/latest.pth
     # Concurrent environment workers.
     concurrency: 5